funnypar/Learn-React/README.md

 7. Next , i want to create a Project, and doing some practice in React (dayCounter) 👣

 8. In the next part , i want to create a Project, and doing some practice and learn about some logics in React (accordion) 🪧

+9. Do you want to know that, how much tips can you pay in 🍔 Restaurant ?
+So check "tip" project out 🍟

+10. I have solved my problem with owes 🙈 check "owe" project and enjoy of that 🐭

                     So let's do it now 🤠